Ilan Wurman

 • Fourteenth Amendment

-Ilan Wurman is an associate professor of law at the University of Minnesota, where he teaches administrative law and constitutional law.
+Ilan Wurman is the Julius E. Davis Professor of Law at the University of Minnesota, where he teaches administrative law and constitutional law.
 He previously taught at Arizona State University.
 He writes primarily on the Fourteenth Amendment, administrative law, separation of powers, and constitutionalism.
 His academic writing has appeared in the Yale Law Journal, the Stanford Law Review, the University of Chicago Law Review, the University of Pennsylvania Law Review, the Virginia Law Review, the Duke Law Journal, the Minnesota Law Review, the Notre Dame Law Review, and the Texas Law Review among other journals.

 Professor Wurman is the author of a casebook, Administrative Law Theory and Fundamentals: An Integrated Approach (Foundation Press 2d ed.
 2024).
 He is also the author of A Debt Against the Living: An Introduction to Originalism (Cambridge 2017), and The Second Founding: An Introduction to the Fourteenth Amendment (Cambridge 2020).
 His next book, The Constitution of 1789: An Introduction, is also forthcoming with Cambridge University Press.

-Professor Wurman practices law with the firm Tully Bailey in Arizona.
+Professor Wurman practices law with the firm Tully Bailey.
 He has litigated a variety of administrative law and constitutional law cases, including cases involving COVID-19 restrictions, transmission lines, and Appointments Clause challenges.
 He also devised winning public nuisance theories to force city governments to address the increasingly challenging public camping crises throughout the country.

 Constitutional Law: Federalism and Separation of Powers